 - using human samples in research

-- developing healthcare products like medical devices, diagnostics, software, artificial intelligence, clinical trials and advanced therapies, such as gene or cell therapies.
+- developing healthcare products like medical devices, diagnostics, software, artificial intelligence, clinical trials of medicines and advanced therapies (such as gene or cell therapies)

 Please visit developing healthcare products if any of your researchers are developing apps or other technologies with a medical purpose.
 These may be medical devices.

 Researchers use the Integrated Research Application System (IRAS) to apply for NHS REC approval as well as some of the other approvals or permissions that they may need.
 If you are responsible for sponsor sign off on an NHS REC application, then you will also need to use IRAS.

 If you are new to IRAS then the new users information is useful.